konradxmalinowski/to-do-app/README.md

 # To-Do App

 A full-stack To-Do application built to help users efficiently organize and manage daily tasks.
-The project consists of a **backend** (PHP, MySQL, XAMPP) and a **frontend** (React, TypeScript, Vite, TailwindCSS).
+The project consists of a **backend** (PHP, MySQL, XAMPP) and a **frontend** (React, TypeScript, JavaScript, Vite, TailwindCSS).
 This repository contains both the frontend and backend codebases, making it easy to set up and run the entire application locally.

 <br>